Skip to content

 When it came into force, The Fraud Act 2006 consolidated and modernised the law on fraud in England and Wales, making it easier for prosecutors to bring cases of fraud to trial, and deter people from committing fraud.

-The Fraud Act 2006 defines fraud as a dishonest act that is intended to gain a financial advantage or to cause a loss to another person.
-The Act does not require the victim of the fraud to have suffered a loss in order for a prosecution to be brought.
+The act also offers greater clarity on what fraud is – a dishonest act, intended to gain a financial advantage or to cause a loss to another person.
+However, victims don't need to have suffered a loss in order for a prosecution to be brought.

 • Making a false claim on an insurance policy